Duluth's other waterfront

 First, citizens groups and environmentalists successfully fought to return the river to its natural state.

-Once it again became desirable, they had to fend off developers, who outbid the Nature Conservancy in 2002 and bought 358-acre Clough Island for development into a $330 million resort with condominiums and a golf course.
+Once it again became desirable, they had to fend off developers, who outbid the Nature Conservancy and bought 358-acre Clough Island for development into a $330 million resort with condominiums and a golf course.

 © Beth Gauper